 10. Tom Wright – The Burj Al Arab

-Balkrishna Dosh, born on August 26, 1927, is an Indian architect, known as the Eco-friendly Architect of the Millennium.
+Balkrishna Doshi, was born in 1927 in Pune, India.
+Doshi is an Indian contemporary architect, and is also known as the Eco-friendly Architect of the Millennium.

 12. Ole Scheeren – The Interlace